HarryBeadle/speedcrunch/doc/src/userguide/first_steps.rst

 use SpeedCrunch to get the most out of it.
 However, the keypad can be enabled from:
 :menuselection:`View --> Keypad`.

+..
+This note included since the code samples aren't translatable; people in comma locales might get confused.

 .. note::

    All examples in this manual use a period (``.``) as the decimal separator.
-By default, SpeedCrunch will use your system's default decimal separator for output and will accept both a period and a comma (``,``) for input (:ref:`see here <radix_character>` how to change this behavior).
-Depending on these settings, it may be necessary to replace periods with the appropriate decimal separator when entering these examples into SpeedCrunch.
+By default, SpeedCrunch will use your system's default decimal separator for output and will accept both a period and a comma (``,``) for input (:ref:`more details <radix_character>`).
+   Depending on your settings, it may be necessary to replace the periods with the appropriate decimal separator when entering these examples into SpeedCrunch.

 When starting SpeedCrunch for the first time, the interface may thus seem a little plain.
 Don't be fooled, it can easily be customized.
 At the bottom edge of the window, you see the the **input bar**, also called the **editor**, with a blinking cursor showing that it is ready to accept keystrokes.
 To try out SpeedCrunch, type::